paultopia/Text-tools-for-ios-pythonista/README.md

 **merge_pdfs.py**: share pdf files one-by-one into it (using the "add to queue" option).
 When you get to the last file, select the "finalize pdf" option instead.
 It'll merge the pdf files in the order they were added and throw up an "open in" dialog to put the file somewhere.

+**readzip.py**: quick and dirty script to download a compressed file and unzip it in memory to an appropriate folder, because it drives me crazy that ios has no built-in way to look at the contents of compressed files.
+Can handle .tar.gzip and .zip files.
+Just takes url as console input from running the script, because I'm lazy.

 **risfile.py and zotero.py**: very much work-in-progress scripts to add data to zotero.

 more to be added as I make 'em.